RSDKModding/RSDKv4-Decompilation/README.md

 * Clone the repo, then follow the instructions in the [depencencies readme for mac](./dependencies/mac/dependencies.txt) to setup dependencies, then build via the xcode project
 * note: a proper mac release is being worked on, and hopefully will be released soon

+## Switch:
+* head on over to [heyjoeway's fork](https://github.com/heyjoeway/Sonic-1-2-2013-Decompilation) and follow the installation instructions in the readme

 ## Other platforms:
 Currently the only supported platforms are the ones listed above, however the backend uses libogg, libvorbis & SDL2 to power it, so the codebase is very multiplatform. if you've cloned this repo and ported it to a platform not on the list or made some changes you'd like to see added to this repo, submit a pull request and it'll most likely be added